enavagoro/medicapi/CONTRIBUTING.md

-# Contributing to [Project Name]
+# Contributing to [Medicapi]

-Thank you for considering contributing to the [Project Name] project!
+Thank you for considering contributing to the [Medicapi] project!
 Your contributions are essential in making this project successful and valuable to the community.
 Please take a moment to read these guidelines before getting started.

 ## How to Contribute